IShade4Real/NetflixCE/README.md

 ## Built-in Scripts

 To load infinite yield, run _G.IY() on the internal exec and click execute.
 Only a few scripts have been added though I do plan to add more.
+To load Dex Explorer, run _G.dex() on the internal executor and click execute. to load Auto Parry, run _G.autoparry on the internal exec and click execute. (used for Blade Ball) to load Lumber Tycoon money farm, run _G.lt() to load Prison Life Admin Script, run _G.prisonlife() to load Kohls Admin House script, run _G.CMDY()

 (The web-client works but isn't 100% functional, you're experience may be different but if you do experience any problems use the Microsoft store version, bypasses hyperion so no need for downgrading)